 Introduction: image quality

-When we talk about image quality we usually refer to the degree of fidelity of that image with respect to the real scene it is capturing.
+When we talk about image quality, we usually refer to the degree of fidelity of that image to the real scene it is capturing.

 Objective parameters related to image quality:

 Level of detail that we can see in the image

 Fidelity to what we see with our eyes in the real scene

 Artifacts appear in the image but are not part of the real scene: they can be, for example, digital noise, aliasing effects ( Moiré ), vignetting, flashes (flares), optical aberrations …

 Let’s assume that the optical part (objectives) is ideal, perfect.

 If there were no digital noise of any kind and assuming ideal characteristics of the sensor and the optical part: the image quality would be related to the sensor’s resolution.

 Higher resolution means more detail in the image and more fidelity to the real scene.